Time Required

 While there is no demographic information in the study above, additional studies explore how this exercise benefits other groups and cultures:

-- South Koreans and Americans similarly increased in well-being when performing kind acts in a 2013 study.
-However, in a 2019 study, while Korean Americans who performed acts of kindness increased in well-being, South Koreans did not.
+• South Koreans and Americans similarly increased in well-being when performing kind acts in a 2013 study.
+However, the benefits may depend on how the practice is framed.
+For example, a 2019 study found that Americans who performed acts of kindness increased in well-being even more when they focused on the personal benefits of the practice compared to the benefits to others, although this was not true for South Koreans.

 More research is needed to explore whether, and how, the impact of this practice extends to other groups and cultures.